raphaelm/django-hierarkey/docs/files.rst

 File handling
 =============

-Hierarkey has rudimentary support of saving a ``file`` into the key-value storage.
+Hierarkey has rudimentary support for saving a ``file`` into the key-value storage.
 In this case, not the *content* of the file will be saved in the key-value store.
 Instead, only the *name* of the file within the configured Django storage backend will be saved.